anza-xyz/octane/README.md

 2. You can use someone else's node.
 This way you don't have to support your own server and manage funds on fee payer account.
 However, you'll be limited by SPL tokens they offer at their price per signature.
 3. You can integrate Octane into your backend by using it as a Node.js library.

+Get an overview of Octane's use cases and how to implement them in [Recipes](docs/recipes.md).

 ### Setting up your own node

 You can get started by following the steps in [SETUP](SETUP.md).
 You'll need to support a fee payer account and manage prices in `config.json`